Jump to: Central London | North London | South London | East London | West London

 Follow on Instagram: @forno.london

-Snapery East
+The Snapery East

 Hackney - Arch 373 Helmsley Place, London E8 3SB

 Owner and chef Christoffer Hruskova moved from running a Michelin-starred restaurant to opening this Danish bakery (formerly known as The Bread Station) in London Fields.
 The breads here are baked without yeast or additives, using traditional Danish baking techniques.
-They do great Danish rye, seeded sourdough and the marvellously-named Hindbaersnitter which is a raspberry danish pastry.
+They do great Danish rye, seeded sourdough and the marvellously-named Hindbaersnitter which is a raspberry Danish pastry.

-Follow on Instagram: @thebreadstation
+Follow on Instagram: @thesnapery.east

 Dusty Knuckle